glorylo/Joyride/docs/CreatingYourFirstScreen.md

    ```
    When the *Then* step is executed, it makes an invocation to IsOnScreen and asserts that the screen is being displayed.

-6. If all is well, running your test should pass.
+6. If all is well, running your test should pass!